Sasha Berliner: Early life

 Berliner was born in San Francisco and grew up in the Bay Area, where she began playing drums at age 8.
 In her earlier years, Berliner was more focused on rock and indie music, and she participated in the San Francisco Rock Project (formerly the San Francisco School of Rock) along with her entire family: her father, John Berliner, is a bassist on the school's board of directors; her mother, Sheri Evans, was the school office manager; and Berliner and her brother, Cole, played in the school's House Band for a number of years.

 In 2011, at the age of 13, Berliner auditioned for the Oakland School for the Arts, but was told they already had too many drummers.
 The school asked if she would be interested in playing the vibraphone instead, and she agreed without knowing what instrument it was.
 Despite her initial confusion, she found the vibraphone spoke to her investments in harmony and melody, and she quickly became invested in pursuing it professionally, choosing the school's jazz track.
-As a teenager, she continued working in a number of genres as a singer and multi-instrumentalist, and in 2013 arranged a version of Beck's "Please Leave a Light On When You Go" from the Song Reader for the San Francisco Rock Project; she also ran a fashion blog, in part inspired by her mother's work running a boutique in San Francisco.
+As a teenager, she continued working in a number of genres as a singer and multi-instrumentalist, and in 2013 arranged a version of Beck's "Please Leave a Light On When You Go" from Song Reader for the San Francisco Rock Project; she also ran a fashion blog, in part inspired by her mother's work running a boutique in San Francisco.